hannuorn/Agile5-miniprojekti/doc/definition_of_done.md

 Definition of done requires the following rules of coding style:

-1. Variable names start with small letters
+1. Variable names are written in camelCase
 2. Method names are written in camelCase
 3. Class names start with capital letters